pinetree1/crispr-dav/Install-and-Run.md

 - **amplicon.bed:**

 A tab-delimited text file with 6 columns for: chr, start, end, genesymbol, refseq_accession, strand.
 Only one amplicon is allowed.
-The start and end are 0-based according to BED format.
-The start is inclusive and the end is exclusive.
+The start and end are 0-based, conforming to BED format.
 Genesymbol should have no space.
 Refseq_accession must match the value in the "name" field (2nd column) in genome's refGene table for the gene.

 - **site.bed:**